-FasterCures, a Washington, D.C.-based Center of the Milken Institute, is driven by a singular goal: to save lives by speeding up and improving the medical research system.
-As a nonprofit, non-partisan think tank, we are uniquely positioned to receive input from all stakeholders and make informed, autonomous decisions when prioritizing program and project initiatives.
+FasterCures, a center of the Milken Institute, is driven by a singular goal: to save lives by speeding up and improving the medical research system.

 We focus on cutting through the roadblocks that slow medical progress by: